dikshaa1215/Cgpa_Calculater/README.md

-# A GPA calculator in Swing
+# A CGPA calculator in Swing